Why Spouses Should Be Planning for Retirement Together

 At Barber Financial Group we do something called an Honest Conversation™, which is essentially a prioritization exercise for your life.
 This exercise is specifically designed to teach each spouse how each other feels about money and the inner priorities they place on life matters.

 It’s something we do to get an idea as financial planners what your goals are on an intimate level in a comfortable environment.
-If an Honest Conversation™ sounds like something you would like to try, feel free to fill out the form below or call us at 913-393-1000.
+If an Honest Conversation™ sounds like something you would like to try, feel free to schedule a complimentary consultation below or call us at 913-393-1000.
 We’ll set up a meeting with one of our financial planning teams to get both spouses planning for retirement together.
 Because planning together is better for everyone.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.